Louis Greig: Biography

 Greig joined the company of HMS Malaya in June 1917, rejoining Prince Albert, and helped cure the Prince of the severe peptic ulcers from which he suffered.
 During the next seven years, he was extensively in attendance on the Prince, receiving an appointment as an equerry to the Prince in 1918.
 Prince Albert and his Equerry both joined the Royal Air Force in 1919 (Greig rising to the rank of Wing Commander), and the two were partners at Wimbledon, an event which brought Greig's influence with the Prince into public light.

 He continued to mentor and advise the Prince (created Duke of York in 1920), acting as a surrogate father and encouraging his social life.
 He encouraged the Duke of York's courtship of Lady Elizabeth Bowes-Lyon, which was ultimately to have significant consequences for Greig's relations with the Duke.
 While he was made a CVO (26 April 1923) for his services, Elizabeth, as Duchess of York, gradually displaced him as an intimate of the Duke.
 Ultimately, Greig was omitted from a royal tour of the Balkans and consequently resigned his equerryship.
 However, he was created a Gentleman Usher in Ordinary on 1 March 1924.
 Greig's subsequent life was uneventful.
 He successfully joined J&A Scrimgeour (a firm connected with his wife) as a stockbroker.

 He went into a brief eclipse under King Edward VIII, who disliked him, and resigned his ushership on 21 July 1936.
 However, upon the accession of his friend, King George VI, he was appointed an Extra Gentleman Usher (1 March 1937), and was also elected chairman of Wimbledon.
 He rejoined the RAF in 1939, serving as a liaison with the Air Ministry and reaching the rank of group captain.
 He was operated on for cancer in 1952, but succumbed in early 1953 and was buried in Ham, Surrey.

 Political activities

-Despite being a stockbroker he formed a friendship with the Labour Party leader Ramsay MacDonald.
-Greig played a small role in the formation of the National Government in 1931, and was appointed KBE on 3 June 1932, in which year he was also appointed Deputy Ranger of Richmond Park.
+Greig formed a friendship with the Labour Party leader Ramsay MacDonald.
+He played a small role in the formation of the National Government in 1931, and was appointed KBE on 3 June 1932, in which year he was also appointed Deputy Ranger of Richmond Park.

 He was a vocal opponent of appeasement.
 He told the Oregonian newspaper in Portland, Oregon ‘We are pushing our armament programmes as rapidly as we can, because in Europe as it is today we believe in the strong man armed’.

 He helped a number of Jewish families find asylum in Britain.
 Painter Joseph Oppenheimer would have found it impossible to leave Germany without his help and that of Sir John Lavery.